 The respondent noticed another vehicle, white with a blue police stripe, present there.
 When he exited the van, one of the officers returned their phones back in a white plastic bag.
 However, while being hit by the officers later, he lost the bag, in addition to his money, bracelet and neck chain.

 “But because we are strongly beaten, we lost the plastic bag”

 All three individuals were targeted with similar force by the officers:

 “The first person, they beat him a bit, and then he escaped.
 After the policemen beat me and my friend.
 My friend, they beat him with […] shoe, here [showing his lip], a safety footwear.”

-After being pushed-back, the respondent hid himself in the forest nearby where he was attacked by the officers again.
-After they left, he ran away.
+After being pushed-back, the officers left and the respondent ran away.
 He walked for around four to five hours without shoes through the cold until a Bosnian farmer saw him and gave him emergency shoes.